justeat/JustEat.RecruitmentTest/README.md

 * [A coding test](#coding-test)
 * [A few technical questions](#technical-questions)

+In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
+In order to obtain the URL for this folder please supply your Gmail or Google-based email address to either your agent or the JUST EAT member of staff who assigned you the test.

+Please make this a **single** zip file named **{yourname}-{role-applied-for}.zip** containing:

+1. a single markdown file with the answers to the technical questions
+2. one folder containing the technical test

 ## Coding Test

 JUST EAT has a public API available at [http://api-interview.just-eat.com/](http://api-interview.just-eat.com/) that you can use to get restaurant information, including restaurant details and delivery information.